 Since his late teens he has strived to travel extensively throughout Chile, exploring its myriad of stunning landscapes and habitats, in an attempt to see all the birds it has to offer - soaking in all the “postcard-perfect” scenery along the way.
-More recently, this drive has broadened to search for birds further afield, for which he has embarked on birding trips to Morocco, Western Sahara, Spain, Poland, Israel, Madagascar, Australia and North America.
+More recently, this drive has broadened to search for birds further afield, for which he has embarked on birding trips to Morocco, Western Sahara, Israel, Cambodia, Madagascar, Australia, Canada, and throughout Europe.

 During his undergraduate degree in biological sciences, Erik studied aspects of the ecology and conservation of the endangered Huemul deer in Patagonia.
 Then moving on to obtain a PhD in the UK, studying the ecology and evolution of body size of island birds in Australia.
 He is also involved in eBird as a regional reviewer and is part of the Red the Observadores de Aves y Vida Silvestre de Chile (ROC), with whom he is involved in waterfowl and Andean Geese population monitoring.
 He is a native speaker of both English and Spanish.